UofTCoders/2018-09-10-utoronto/index.md

     </p>

     <p>
-    Once you have installed Python via Anaconda, test that everything's working by launching a Jupyter notebook.
+    Once you have installed Python via Anaconda, test that everything's working by launching JupyterLab.
-    You can do this either by opening the Anaconda Navigator and selecting Jupyter notebook from the menu, or by opening a terminal or Anaconda prompt, then typing 'jupyter notebook' into the prompt and hitting 'Enter'.
+    You can do this either by opening the Anaconda Navigator and selecting JupyterLab from the menu, or
+    by opening a terminal or the Anaconda prompt, then typing `jupyter-lab` (or `jupyter lab`) into the prompt and hitting <kbd>Enter</kbd>.
     </p>

   <div class="row">